GenesisEducationKyiv/software-engineering-school-4-0-eluyema/README.md

-**This project use Clean architecture, node.js, nest.js, prisma, nodemailer.**
+**This project is based on a microservice architecture that uses clean architecture, Node.js, Nest.js, Prisma, Nodemailer, and Kafka..**

 For mail template it uses handlebars templates.